bassmanitram/actions-for-nautilus/README.md

 I think I have proved my point :)

-The other big acknowledgement is of [Christoforos Aslanov](https://github.com/chr314) whose [Nautilus Copy Path](https://github.com/chr314/nautilus-copy-path) extension provided the inspiration and template for the original POC of this extension, and whose project structure, installation procedure and doc I mercilessly ripped off :)... and I'm even disrespectful enough to have provided an alternative to his extension in my own sample config!
+Another big acknowledgement is of [Christoforos Aslanov](https://github.com/chr314) whose [Nautilus Copy Path](https://github.com/chr314/nautilus-copy-path) extension provided the inspiration and template for the original POC of this extension, and whose project structure, installation procedure and doc I initially mercilessly ripped off :)... and I'm even disrespectful enough to have provided an alternative to his extension in my own sample config!

 Thanks and apologies, Christoforos.

+The JSON Schema-based editor [JSON-Editor](https://github.com/json-editor/json-editor) is an amazing find!
+The configurator is, in effect, an instance of that editor with a few tweaks to make it it bit more natural for this use case!

+So, a BIG shout-out to that project!